ergochat/ergo/docs/MANUAL.md

 Oragono can be configured to call arbitrary scripts to authenticate users; see the `auth-script` section of the config.
 The API for these scripts is as follows: Oragono will invoke the script with a configurable set of arguments, then send it the authentication data as JSON on the first line (`\n`-terminated) of stdin.
 The input is a JSON-encoded dictionary with the following keys:

-* `AccountName`: this is a string during passphrase-based authentication, otherwise the empty string
+* `accountName`: during passphrase-based authentication, this is a string, otherwise omitted
-* `Passphrase`: this is a string during passphrase-based authentication, otherwise the empty string
+* `passphrase`: during passphrase-based authentication, this is a string, otherwise omitted
-* `Certfp`: this is a string during certfp-based authentication, otherwise the empty string
+* `certfp`: during certfp-based authentication, this is a string, otherwise omitted
+* `ip`: a string representation of the client's IP address

 The script must print a single line (`\n`-terminated) to its output and exit.
 This line must be a JSON-encoded dictionary with the following keys:

-* `Success`, a boolean indicating whether the authentication was successful
+* `success`, a boolean indicating whether the authentication was successful
-* `AccountName`, a string containing the normalized account name (in the case of passphrase-based authentication, it is permissible to return the empty string or omit the value)
+* `accountName`, a string containing the normalized account name (in the case of passphrase-based authentication, it is permissible to return the empty string or omit the value)
-* `Error`, containing a human-readable description of the authentication error to be logged if applicable
+* `error`, containing a human-readable description of the authentication error to be logged if applicable

 Here is a toy example of an authentication script in Python that checks that the account name and the password are equal (and rejects any attempts to authenticate via certfp):